 The site contains peat deposits.
-Pile foundation techniques will be utilised to minimise peat removal and under hard infrastructure (like the internal roads), the peat will need to be removed.
-In the interests of environmental sustainability, as much of the excavated material would be placed elsewhere within the site where level changes are proposed.
-Discussions are currently ongoing with the applicant with regards to minimising peat removal off the site and this will be reported to members by way of an update.
+Pile foundation techniques will be utilised to minimise peat removal and under hard infrastructures (like the internal roads), where the peat will need to be removed.
+In the interests of environmental sustainability, the excavated material would be placed elsewhere within the site where level changes are proposed.
+Peat would not therefore be removed from the site and accordingly is acceptable in this regard.